MicrosoftDocs/Managed-Desktop/managed-desktop/get-started/autopilot-co-management.md

 # Autopilot into co-management

-Microsoft Managed Desktop allows you to provision devices using [Autopilot into co-management](/mem/configmgr/comanage/autopilot-enrollment), where the device is co-managed.
+Microsoft Managed Desktop allows you to configure devices using [Autopilot into co-management](/mem/configmgr/comanage/autopilot-enrollment), where the device is co-managed.
 The device can be registered as detailed in the [device registration overview article](device-registration-methods.md) and delivered to users.
 When the device goes through the  [first run experience](esp-first-run.md), the device joins Azure Active Directory.

 The feature is optimal for organizations that already have [co-management for Windows devices](/mem/configmgr/comanage/overview) turned on and want to combine the benefits of Microsoft Intune for all workload management, except for client applications.
 Client applications can continue to be managed using Configuration Manager.